Bhuribhat/Number-Guesser-AI/README.md

 # Number Guesser AI

-This program trains AI on MNIST digit data set.
-It allows the user to draw a number on the screen and have the AI take a guess of which digit it is.
+This program trains model on MNIST digit data set.
+It allows the user to draw a number on the screen and have the model take a guess of which digit it is.
 This uses a **convolutional neural network** model and Tensorflow.

 **Instruction:**